Becoming a Member

 Christians already baptized in the name of the Father and the Son and the Holy Spirit are received through the sacrament of Chrismation.
 The holy Myron of Chrismation is sanctified by the Ecumenical Patriarch and distributed to all his churches.
 Chrismation is the reception of the gift of the Holy Spirit, a personal Pentecost.

-• The boundaries of the Church and action of God are in the words of Fr George Florovsky in his essay, “The Limits of the Church” - We know where the Church is; we cannot always know where the Church is not.
 We know the Orthodox is the true Church but we also know that our Lord works through many means to bring people to Him regardless of who they are or how they might perform or even understand a sacrament.
-It is God who does the baptizing.
+It is the Spirit of God who does the baptizing.

-• In Mark 9:38 & Luke 9:49, the disciples told someone to stop driving out demons because he was not one of them.
+In Mark 9:38 & Luke 9:49, the disciples told someone to stop driving out demons because he was not one of them.
 Jesus told them not to stop him for whoever is not against you is for you.
 Jesus is saying there are no limitations to the action of God.
 He can use anyone and anything He wants to accomplish His will.
 He certainly is not limited by Christian divisions and has given exclusivity to save to any one entity.
+Throughout church history, the word “church“ has had a varied interpretation, but the very earliest form and understanding was the church as our mother.
+Father John Behr has done some great work on making this point clear.
+And the “Mother church” is from above, the new Jerusalem, the heavenly Jerusalem, that is now present in his church.

 Recommended Books on the Orthodox Church